Marlipins Museum: Today

 Today the building is a public museum, holding permanent displays which concentrate on Shoreham's important maritime past and the local history of this part of Sussex.
 The Archaeology Gallery looks at the Shoreham area from early prehistory to medieval times.
 Pictures from the extensive art collection are changed regularly and displayed at the two recently built galleries.

-The building was listed at Grade II* by English Heritage on 8 May 1950.
+The building was Grade II* listed by English Heritage on 8 May 1950.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
-As of February 2001, it was one of six Grade II* listed buildings, and 119 listed buildings of all grades, in Adur district.
+As of 2001, it was one of six Grade II* listed buildings, and 119 listed buildings of all grades, in Adur district.